niksirbi/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-My name is Nikoloz (Niko) Sirmpilatze and I am a PhD student at the [Functional Imaging Lab](https://www.dpz.eu/en/unit/functional-imaging-laboratory/about-us.html) of the German Primate Center in Göttingen, Germany.
-My PhD project focuses on the effects of anesthesia on brain function - a topic that I explore via functional Magnetic Resonance Imaging (fMRI).
+My name is Nikoloz (Niko) Sirmpilatze and I am a postdoctoral researcher at the [Functional Imaging Lab](https://www.dpz.eu/en/unit/functional-imaging-laboratory/about-us.html) of the German Primate Center in Göttingen, Germany.
+I am interested in the effects of anesthesia on brain function -- a topic that I explore via functional Magnetic Resonance Imaging (fMRI) and in vivo 2-photon calcium imaging.
 I collect and analyze neuroimaging data from multiple mammalian species, including humans, non-human primates and rodents.
-I am passionate about dancing to swing music (Lindy Hop, Charleston, Collegiate Shag) and have recently picked up the saxophone.
+I am a strong proponent of open and collaborative science.
+In my free time I enjoy dancing to swing music and playing the saxophone.